-The Portuguese coach's side got off to a fine start at Stamford Bridge, but Diego Simoene's men showed class and control to turn the tie around to book a final against Real MadridChelsea crashed out of the Champions League after a humbling 3-1 defeat to Atletico Madrid at Stamford Bridge on Wednesday evening, with Diego Simeone's side setting up a mouth-watering final against city rivals Real Madrid in Lisbon on May 24.
+The Portuguese coach's side got off to a fine start at Stamford Bridge, but Diego Simeone's men showed class to turn the tie around and book a final against Real Madrid.

 The visitors came from behind to reach their first final in Europe's premier club competition for 40 years and keep alive their hopes of a Champions League and La Liga double.

-A cagey first leg of the semi-final tie last week finished goalless, but former Atletico captain Fernando Torres put Chelsea in front on Wednesday - and was emotional as his team-mates celebrated - against his boyhood club, only for Adrian Lopez to equalise just before half-time.
+A cagey first leg of the semifinal tie last week finished goalless, but former Atletico captain Fernando Torres put Chelsea in front Wednesday - and was emotional as his teammates celebrated - against his boyhood club, only for Adrian Lopez to equalize just before halftime.

 |VIEW FROM STAMFORD BRIDGE

 A fourth Champions League semifinal defeat in a row for Jose Mourinho, but the Chelsea manager will surely have no complaints this time.
 His side was totally outclassed here by Atletico Madrid, which played with great speed, quality and was ruthless in front of goal.

 Chelsea took the lead through Fernando Torres’ deflected strike in the first half, but Mourinho’s game plan appeared to fall apart after some shocking defending allowed Adrian to steer in the equalizer just before halftime.
 After the break, the La Liga leaders played with breathtaking speed and sealed the semifinal through goals from Diego Costa and Arda Turan.